blueburrito24/obsidiannotes/Custom figure ideas.md

-[How to paint symbiote symbols](https://youtu.be/RPi2WmLPxv8) [How to paint regular spider symbolsl](https://youtu.be/xDrXjyuO5bc?si=V7qNdi77Jdu1jBp0) [How to add toe articulation](https://www.youtube.com/shorts/4kY5DhkBpb8)
+[How to paint symbiote symbols](https://youtu.be/RPi2WmLPxv8) [How to paint regular spider symbolsl](https://youtu.be/xDrXjyuO5bc?si=V7qNdi77Jdu1jBp0) [How to add toe articulation](https://www.youtube.com/shorts/4kY5DhkBpb8) [How to add boot swivel](https://www.youtube.com/shorts/uowj8-r82cg) DO NOT DO WHAT HE DID, ADD THE BOOT SWIVEL AT THE ACTUAL BOOT CUT!!!!
+Also use a short screw.

 ![[Ultimate_Spider-Woman.jpg | 150]] ![[ML Warbird.png| 275]]
 Marvel Legends Ultimate Spider-Woman custom: